kbx81/RGBBinaryClock/docs/USER_MANUAL.md

 This mode allows the adjustment of the duration of the fading that occurs as bits on the display toggle from `0` to `1` or vice-versa.
 This effect is used in display modes 1, 2, and 3.
-The value set describes the fade duration in milliseconds.
+The value set describes the fade duration in milliseconds and the default is 100.

 #### Modes 24 through 29: Daylight Savings Time (DST) settings

 View: Set Value View

 These modes allow the configuration of exactly when clock adjustments occur due to DST beginning and ending.
+The default values correspond with DST changes that occur in the US.

 Mode 24 allows setting the month in which DST begins.\
 Mode 25 allows setting the day of week ordinal (first, second, third, fourth) in